 These organizations also support the International Project On Attitudes Toward Stuttering, which is charged with researching different types of stuttering and even if there are differences between countries and cultures.
 The International Stuttering Association encourages everyone to be more aware of stutterers all around the world, which can be exciting and stimulating especially if someone sometimes feels alone and that they’re the only one dealing with a stutterer.
 The ISA also typically puts on an annual conference that brings together stutterers from around the planet.

-Overall, the team at Above and Beyond Home Health Care is happy to help educate clients and their families about stuttering, including making observations that can be communicated to a provider or specialist.
-It also can connect clients to a speech therapist who can visit regularly to help everything from strengthening muscles to put together speech drills.
+Overall, the team at Above and Beyond Home Health Care is happy to help educate patients and their families about stuttering, including making observations that can be communicated to a provider or specialist.
+It also can connect patients to a speech therapist who can visit regularly to help everything from strengthening muscles to put together speech drills.